 Charming as it may be to live on or rent a houseboat in the Amsterdam canal, it is certainly not cheap.
 In the old days living on a houseboat meant you were poor.
 Nowadays Amsterdam houseboats are extremely popular and only for the happy few with money.

-Stay in a houseboat in Amsterdam
+How to stay in a houseboat in Amsterdam

-The second kind is the old metal ships that have been transformed into a houseboat.
+The second kind is the old metal cargo ships that have been transformed into a houseboat.
 Some are still capable of sailing.
 We call them ‘living ship’ (woonschip).
 Would you like to have an authentic experience in Amsterdam?
 Why not stay in houseboat in Amsterdam when visiting the city!?

 History of Amsterdam houseboats

-Some of these old ships are over a hundred years old.
-The ships were used to transport goods while the owner and his family lived in the small quarters below deck.
-After retirement, the ship owner would moor the ship and continue living on it.
+Some of these old houseboats in Amsterdam are over a hundred years old.
+The cargo ships were used to transport goods.
+The owner and his family lived in the small quarters below deck.
+After retirement, the shipowner would moor the ship and continue living on it.